artsyhrstn/econometrics-tutorial/README.md

 # econometrics-tutorial
-Econometrics, Microeconometrics and Time Series tutorial using Stata
+Econometrics, Microeconometrics, and Time Series tutorial using Stata